exercism/v3/languages/javascript/exercises/concept/array-analysis/.docs/instructions.md

 Elyse, magician-to-be, continues her training.
-She will be given several stacks of cards that she need to perform her tricks on, without looking at each card one by one.
+She will be given several stacks of cards that she needs to perform her tricks.

-To make things a bit easier she only uses the cards 1 to 10.
+To make things a bit easier, she only uses the cards 1 to 10.

 ### 1. Find the position of a card

-Elyse needs the position (index) of a card in the stack
+Elyse wants to know the position (index) of a card in the stack

 ```javascript
 const card = 2